MissingMaps/partners/app/_partner/ciscoglobal.md

   - cisco-philippines

 tm-projects:
-  - id: 9862
+  - id: 9944
     desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."
-  - id: 9863
+  - id: 9946
     desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."
-  - id: 9944
-    desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
-Please join our global effort to help control this disease by mapping on this project."
-  - id: 9946
+  - id: 9635
     desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."

 ---